vercel/modelfusion/docs/guide/function/tokenize-text.md

 # Tokenize Text

-`ai-utils.js` provides functions and interfaces for text tokenization.
+ModelFusion provides functions and interfaces for text tokenization.
 The interfaces (`BasicTokenizer` and `FullTokenizer`) are implemented by tokenizer classes (such as `TikTokenTokenizer`) and by model classes (e.g. text generation models).

 ## Usage